cnlab/GeoScan_FichmanMattanCollab/README.md

 For questions - contact @mafichman

-To do basic data cleaning, clone the repo to your comupter, use the file `simple_codebase.R` to load functions, execute code and write out data and a workspace to your computer.
+To do basic data cleaning, clone the repo to your computer, use the file `simple_codebase.R` to load functions, execute code and write out data and a workspace to your computer.

-This repo contains no subject data, only demo geotracking data and retailer data from public records.
+This repo contains no subject data, only retailer data from public records.

 The organization is as follows: